 Take a stroll through West End Historic District

-While the premier attractions of Dallas’s West End Historic District are the Sixty Floor Museum at Dealey Plaza and the John F. Kennedy Memorial, the neighborhood also has many other things to see and do.
+The premier attractions of Dallas’s West End are, undoubtedly, the Sixth Floor Museum, Dealey Plaza National Historic Landmark District, and the John F. Kennedy Memorial.

 See the bronze cattle and cowboys sculpture at Pioneer Plaza